 If you find yourself on the main in July you’ll be smack in the middle of the International Comedy Fest, Just for Laughs which has shows from all sorts of comedians.

 From intimate hole-in-the-wall venues to catch great music acts, independent shops, locally-owned restaurants, and even market stalls throughout the summer, there is a big reason this part of the city is nicknamed the main.

-7) Botanical Gardens
+7) Montreal Botanical Garden

 Exploring cities is always full of fantastic architecture, great shopping, and food.